taskcluster/scrum/sprints/20201102-object-service/sprint-review.md

 The high-priority fixes were all resolved.
 Unfortunately the patch to address the [MLS observation queue issue](https://github.com/mozilla/ichnaea/issues/1398) wasn't ready prior to the US Thanksgiving break, and we needed to deploy it afterwards.
 This delay meant that we weren't able to push the fix to production until after the sprint was over.

 The Careers website epic was finished very quickly in early Novemeber.
 However the monthly deployment schedule for the Careers website meant that the changes weren't live for until early December.
-We have since addressed the deployment cadence with the Marketing Operations to ensure more timely deployments in the future.
+We have since addressed the deployment cadence with the Marketing Operations team to ensure more timely deployments in the future.

 ## Feedback
 The team felt like the issue decomposition worked well on this iteration.